-- Adhering roles: - Functional requirements per role#Service Consumer; - Functional requirements per role#Service Provider; - Functional requirements per role#Entitled Party. - · Certified roles: - Functional requirements per role#Identity Provider; - Functional requirements per role#Identity Broker; - Authorization Registry.
+- Adhering roles:

+- Service Consumer;

+- Service Provider;

+- Entitled Party.

+- Certified roles:

+- Identity Provider;

+- Identity Broker;

+- Authorization Registry.

 One requirement to any legal entity fulfilling a role is that they MUST provide a unique identifier.

 Adhering roles

 Please refer to the detailed Operation descriptions for what criteria need to be met to be admitted to the iSHARE network.